fengxia41103/myblog/content/thoughts/society.md

 I actually feel sorry for government officials, politicians, and advocates who are either in a position to _serve_ the people, and to help _all_.
 It's an illusion that, in my opinion, both wrong and impossible.
-I'm sure how much they really believe in what they are saying and preaching, and they are set out to do.
+I'm not sure how much they really believe in what they are saying and preaching, and they are set out to do.
 Chances are, I would dare to bet, they are feeling the conflicts within themselves all the time, that they are not devoted as they show to their cause, but then,